Brian M. Kaplowitz

 Prior to joining the firm in 1990, he was assistant director of the Division of Investment Management of the SEC in charge of Investment Company Act rulemaking.
 He previously served in several other offices in the Division.

 Mr. Kaplowitz has appeared on several panels relating to legal issues surrounding investment companies and investment advisers and has served on the editorial board of The Investment Lawyer.
-Mr. Kaplowitz is recognized in the 2015 edition of The Best Lawyers in America in Mutual Funds Law and has been recognized by Chambers USA in National Investment Funds: Registered Funds.
+Mr. Kaplowitz is recognized in the 2015–2016 editions of The Best Lawyers in America in Mutual Funds Law and has been recognized by Chambers USA in National Investment Funds: Registered Funds.

 Mr. Kaplowitz is a member of the firm’s Committee on Legal Opinions and Audit Letters.